SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 * [**renterd**](https://sia.tech/software/renterd) — renterd is the next-generation Sia renter, which will function as a gateway to the Sia storage backend.
 With its powerful and user-friendly UI, we will use renterd to interface with the Sia network to store and retrieve our media files.
 * [**rclone**](https://rclone.org/) — Rclone is a command-line program for managing files on cloud storage, supporting over 70 cloud storage products, including S3 object stores.
 Rclone will be used to integrate renterd with Jellyfin, facilitating the transfer and management of media files between the Sia network and the Jellyfin server.
 * [**Jellyfin**](https://jellyfin.org/) — Jellyfin is a volunteer-built media solution that gives users control over their media content.
 Serving as the front-end media system, Jellyfin will allow us to stream and manage our media collection stored on the Sia network.
-* [**Caddy Server (Optional)**](https://caddyserver.com/) — Caddy sports a flexible and powerful HTTP reverse proxy, an on-line configuration API, and a robust, production-ready static file server, and it serves all sites over HTTPS by default with automagic TLS certificates.
+* [**Caddy Server (Optional)**](https://caddyserver.com/) — Caddy sports a flexible and powerful HTTP reverse proxy, an on-line configuration API, and a robust, production-ready static file server, and it serves all sites over HTTPS by default with automatic TLS certificates.

 ### Recommended System Requirements:

 * **Processor:** A modern quad-core processor (Intel i5/i7 or equivalent AMD processor) or better.

-* **Memory:** 16GB of RAM or more if handling high-quality media or numerous streams.
+* **Memory:** 16GB of RAM.
+More if handling high-quality media or numerous streams.

-* **Storage:** SSD for the operating system and applications, with additional HDD or SSD storage for cached media files, depending on collection size.
+* **Storage:** SSD for the operating system and applications, with additional HDD or SSD storage for cached media files.

 * **Network:** Stable, high-speed internet connection for effective streaming and data transfers.